Traverse-Research/mitsuba-conda-docker/README.md

 ```

 > Make sure to specify the correct version of python installed with Conda.
-By default the command python will invoke python2.7 interpreter.
+By default, the command python will invoke python2.7 interpreter.